 We are located in Toronto Antiques on King, which is on the 1st floor in the Mirvish Enterprises Building, above DUNN'S Famous Deli and beside the Princess of Wales Theatre in the heart of the Entertainment District, just East of John Street.
 There's a Tim Horton's on the NE corner of King Street and John Street.

-Be on the Lookout for these Banners.
+Lookout for these Banners.

 Driving - Street parking is available weekdays 10AM-3PM, all day Sat & Sun (free until 1PM Sun).
 There are also surface lots on John Street, one block west and off Duncan (Mirvish Way), two blocks north.
 And nearby, there is additional underground parking - off John Street (under Tim Horton's); the TIFF building and the Hyatt Hotel - both off Widmer Street.
 Plus off Wellington Street, there's Roy Thomson Hall and Metro Hall.
 All the underground parking areas have elevator access to King Street.